Beyond the Handshake: Deconstructing Partnership Value from First Principles

 Most businesses evaluate partnerships by analogy.
 We see a competitor's wildly successful co-marketing campaign, like the legendary GoPro and Red Bull collaboration, and we try to copy the tactic without ever understanding the foundational value that made it work in the first place.

-This "copycat" approach is why so many partnership managers struggle to answer a critical question from their leadership:
+This copycat approach is why so many partnership managers struggle to answer a critical question from leadership:

 "How do I convince you to invest in a long-term partnership that won't show ROI for over six months?"